15 March 2022.

 Canada and USA: £12.99 plus varying p&p shown at checkout

 All our packaging is paper-based, renewable and recyclable.

-In Latchkey Ladies the decisions that Anne makes, and her stratagems for managing her pregnancy are as heartbreaking today as they would have been a century ago.
+In Latchkey Ladies the decisions a pregnant woman makes, and her stratagems for managing her pregnancy are as heartbreaking today as they would have been a century ago.
 This novel is remarkable for ignoring moral judgements, and for showing the contemporary reader the realistic choices that an educated woman has to make when she is thrown on her own resources with an illegitimate baby at the end of the First World War.
 The community of latchkey ladies comes into its own.

-Latchkey Ladies (1921) was the first novel by the Canadian author Marjorie Grant Cook (1882-1965), and is drawn from her life in London as a single working woman.
-She was a prolific and influential reviewer for the Times Literary Supplement, and published seven novels.
-She was close friends with Rose Macaulay, whose own secret affair with a married man may have provided the background for Anne Carey’s story.
+Latchkey Ladies (1921) was the second novel by the Canadian author Marjorie Grant Cook (1882-1965), and is drawn from her life in London as a single working woman.
+She was a prolific and influential reviewer for the Times Literary Supplement, and published seven novels under a variety of pseudonyms.
+She was close friends with Rose Macaulay, whose own secret affair with a married man may have provided the background for this novel.

 ‘This lost novel of 1921 is a superb portrait of young women in the time of war … As the once-granite walls dividing class and gender crumble like so many bombed-out buildings, it’s a good time to be a young woman.
 Perhaps.
 I have a bad tendency to think that fiction that asks whether women might be happier single than married is a recent invention.
 Wrong (as Jane Austen or Dorothy L Sayers could attest): Latchkey Ladies has neither the insidious misogyny of romantic comedies that elide success with coupledom, nor the false-ringing chipperness of self-help books that celebrate single life as a straight road to self-empowerment … such honesty (let alone lightness of touch) is rare in fiction.
 In 1921, it was surely radical.’ – The Times